If you’re from Alaska, you’re probably familiar with Alaska’s most common types of bees.

 But did you know there are other types of bees in Alaska?
 Here’s a list of 15 types of bees in Alaska that you may not have known existed.

-It ranged from native honeybees to bumblebees to native bee species that aren’t even used for commercial purposes!
+It ranged from native honeybees to bumblebees to native bee species that aren’t used commercially!

 Bumblebees, also known as Bombus spp., are social bees.
-Bumblebees live in colonies with a queen and worker bumblebees that share the responsibility of taking care of the colony’s brood and gathering food.
+Bumblebees live in colonies with a queen and worker bumblebees who share the responsibility of caring for the colony’s brood and gathering food.

-They are distinguishable from other types of bees due to their hairless body and fuzzy, white abdomen.
+They are distinguishable from other bees due to their hairless body and fuzzy, white abdomen.

 Bumblebees also have short, broad tongues used for sucking nectar.
 Bumblebees can be found throughout Alaska, but some types may only be found in one or two areas within the state.